The 1975: 2022–2025: Being Funny in a Foreign Language

 In August 2023, they headlined Reading and Leeds Festivals for the third time with a "10th Anniversary Performance" of their self-titled debut album.
 Their fifth concert tour commenced in September 2023, titled Still...
 At Their Very Best.
 It is their biggest tour to date in North America performing in arenas across the United States and Canada.
 In the opening show in Sacramento, Healy has stated that after the tour, the band will have a hiatus from touring.

 In October 2024, two billboards themed around Charli XCX's upcoming remix album Brat and It's Completely Different but Also Still Brat were displayed in the band's hometown, Manchester, signifying that the band will feature on the remixed version of the song "I might say something stupid" with Jon Hopkins.
 The band released their live recording, Still...
 At Their Very Best (Live From The AO Arena, Manchester, 17.02.24) in March 2025.

-The band headlined Glastonbury Festival and played on its Pyramid Stage on Friday, 27 June 2025.
-Their performance received praise with The Guardian's Alexis Petridis describing the band as "world-class", and their set "hugely impressive".